Currency Exchange

 Palestine antique map with Peninsula of Mount Sinai.

-Finely engraved and coloured antique map of Palestine c1874 by A.J.
+Finely engraved and coloured antique map of Palestine c1867 by A.J.
 Johnson, with contemporary colour defining and outlining the regions - surrounded by an intricately engraved spirograph border.

 Alvin Jewett Johnson (1827-1884) was a prolific American map publisher from 1856 to the mid-1880s.
-From a poor background, with minimal education, he worked as a school teacher for several years before moving from Vermont to Richmond, Virginia to work as a salesman for map publisher J.H.
-Colton and Company in 1856.
-Joseph Colton & Company had established a fine reputation in America with their accurate maps that were embellished by various finely-engraved decorative borders.
-Johnson set up his own publishing company in 1859.
-He published his first significant work, Johnson’ New Illustrated (Steel Plate) Family Atlas in 1860.
-These maps were updated and published by a series of Johnson partnerships, until 1887.
+From a poor background, with minimal education, Johnson was a school teacher and then door-to-door bookseller before moving from Vermont to Richmond, Virginia in 1856 to work as a salesman for map publisher J.H.
+Colton and Company.
+Joseph Colton had established a fine reputation in America for accurate maps embellished by finely-engraved borders.
+Johnson set up his own publishing company in 1859 with Colton map plates.
+He published his first significant work, Johnson’s New Illustrated (Steel Plate) Family Atlas in 1860.
+Until 1887 these maps were updated and published by a series of Johnson partnerships - with different decorative borders differentiating the date of the map.

 (Text on the reverse of this map is Historical and Statistical View of Europe.)